Qpher

 6. Data Sharing and Sub-Processors

 Qpher shares data with the following sub-processors: - **Stripe, Inc.** (USA, EU-US Data Privacy Framework): Payment processing for the SaaS API and User Portal.
 Receives customer name, email, billing address, and tokenized payment card data. - **Apple Inc.** (USA): App Store Connect billing and StoreKit subscription management for the Qpher Vault iOS application.
 Receives Apple ID, IAP transaction identifiers, and subscription metadata.
 Apple's handling of payment data is governed by the Apple Privacy Policy. - **Cloudflare, Inc.** (USA): R2 object storage for Qpher Vault encrypted documents.
-Receives the encrypted ciphertext bytes (which Cloudflare cannot read), and a small JSON metadata sidecar per document containing the original filename, byte size, and PQC algorithm identifier in plaintext (these metadata fields are stored unencrypted both on Cloudflare and in our PostgreSQL database — see Section 3 and Section 6.5).
+Receives the encrypted ciphertext bytes (which Cloudflare cannot read), and a small JSON metadata sidecar per document containing the byte size and PQC algorithm identifier, and — for standard Qpher Vault documents — the original filename in plaintext (these standard-Vault metadata fields are stored unencrypted both on Cloudflare and in our PostgreSQL database — see Section 3 and Section 6.5; for Legacy Vault documents the file name and folder name are encrypted on-device and stored only as ciphertext).
 Cloudflare does not have access to the document contents themselves. - **Twilio SendGrid** (USA): Transactional email delivery (account verification, password reset, MFA email OTP, lifecycle notifications).
-Receives recipient email address and email content. - **Upstash, Inc.** (regional, configurable): Rate limiting via Redis.
-Receives hashed IP addresses and tenant IDs. - **Cloud Provider (AWS/GCP)**: Infrastructure hosting.
-All platform data is encrypted at rest and in transit. - **Plausible Analytics** (EU, Germany): Privacy-focused website analytics for the marketing site only (NOT used in the iOS app).
+Receives recipient email address and email content. - **Google Cloud Platform (Google LLC, USA — us-east1)**: Compute (Cloud Run), database (Cloud SQL), key management (Cloud KMS), object storage, and in-memory cache / rate limiting (Memorystore Redis).
+All platform data is encrypted at rest and in transit. - **Cloudflare, Inc. (R2 Object Storage)** (USA, Cloudflare Data Processing Addendum 2024): Customer vault document storage.
+Receives encrypted document ciphertext, metadata (document IDs, filenames, content hashes), and organization/tenant identifiers.
+Documents are encrypted with AES-256-GCM using Qpher-managed keys before upload; Cloudflare cannot read document contents. - **Google LLC (Google Cloud KMS)** (USA, us-east1 Iowa, Google Cloud Data Processing and Security Terms): Envelope encryption of PQC private key material (Level 2 protection per ADR-0028).
+Receives encrypted key blobs only; never receives plaintext customer data or unencrypted private keys. - **Anthropic, PBC** (USA): Powers the in-product AI support assistant (Claude).
+Receives the chat messages you send and, for the authenticated portal chat, your account email, display name, plan, and tenant identifier.
+Does not receive your documents, plaintext, ciphertext, or cryptographic keys.
+Per Anthropic's commercial terms, data submitted via the API is not used to train models (see Anthropic's privacy policy). - **Plausible Analytics** (EU, Germany): Privacy-focused website analytics for the marketing site only (NOT used in the iOS app).
 Receives page views, referrer, and approximate country.
 No personally identifiable information or cookies. - **BetterStack** (EU): Uptime monitoring and status page.
 Receives API endpoint URLs and response times only.
 We provide 30 days advance notice via email and in-portal notification before adding new sub-processors.
 Enterprise customers with custom DPA terms may object per their contractual agreement.

 6.5.
 Qpher Vault Encryption Design (Operator-Trusted Model)

 The Qpher Vault iOS application encrypts your document content on-device before it leaves your phone.
 The encryption design — described in detail in our public Architecture Decision Records ADR-0023 (KEM-DEM scheme), ADR-0031 (hybrid PQC+classical algorithms), and ADR-0010 (private key boundary) — works as follows: 1. **On-device encryption**: When you upload a document, the Vault app generates a random AES-256-GCM data encryption key (DEK) on your device and encrypts the file locally.
 The plaintext content never leaves your device.
 2. **Hybrid post-quantum key wrapping**: The DEK is wrapped using **X-Wing**, a hybrid scheme combining NIST-standardized post-quantum cryptography (ML-KEM-768, formerly Kyber768, FIPS 203) with classical X25519 elliptic-curve key agreement.
 This dual-layer design provides defense-in-depth against future cryptanalytic advances on either algorithm.
 Wrapping uses your tenant's public encapsulation key.
 3. **Storage**: The encrypted ciphertext bytes and the wrapped DEK are uploaded to Cloudflare R2.
 The unwrapped DEK is never persisted server-side.
-A small JSON metadata sidecar containing the document's plaintext filename, byte size, and algorithm identifier accompanies the ciphertext on R2 and in our PostgreSQL database (see Section 3) — these metadata fields are NOT encrypted in this release.
+A small JSON metadata sidecar containing the document's byte size and algorithm identifier — and, for standard Qpher Vault documents, the plaintext filename — accompanies the ciphertext on R2 and in our PostgreSQL database (see Section 3).
+For standard Qpher Vault documents these filename fields are NOT encrypted in this release; for documents selected into a Qpher Legacy Vault, the file names and folder names are encrypted on-device before upload and stored only as ciphertext (see the Consumer Health Data Privacy Policy).
 4. **Decryption**: When you open a document, the Vault app authenticates and requests the wrapped DEK be unwrapped.
 The Qpher Key Management Service (KMS-Orchestrator) holds the tenant decapsulation private key inside an access-controlled secure enclave per ADR-0010, performs the KEM decapsulation, and returns the unwrapped DEK to your device, which then decrypts the file locally.
 The DEK exists in server memory only for the duration of the API call and is zeroed immediately afterward via explicit `ctypes.memset` calls (see ADR-0023 §C1). **Trust model — please read this carefully.** Qpher operates this release of the iOS Vault under an **operator-trusted** model: Qpher's Key Management Service holds the tenant decapsulation private key.
 This means that, under normal service operation, our automated infrastructure does NOT read the plaintext content of your documents — every decapsulation requires an authenticated request from your device, and the unwrapped DEK is returned to you and zeroed from server memory.
 However, a privileged Qpher operator with production KMS access could in principle perform a decapsulation outside the normal request flow.
 This model is the same one used by, for example, Dropbox, Box, and Apple iCloud's standard data protection — and is materially different from a true zero-knowledge model used by Apple's Advanced Data Protection, Bitwarden, or 1Password (where the encryption keys live only on the user's devices and the service operator cannot decrypt content even if compelled to). **What this means for you in practice.** - Forgetting your password and resetting it via email **does not lose your document access** — the encryption keys are managed by Qpher's KMS, not derived from your password. - Qpher is technically capable of complying with a valid legal order (subpoena, search warrant, court order) to decrypt the documents of a specific account.
 We have not been required to do so to date.
 We will publish a transparency report if and when we receive such legal demands, including aggregate counts and categories permitted to be disclosed under applicable law.
 We will notify the affected user unless prohibited by law. - **A true zero-knowledge mode ("Personal Pro Privacy Mode") is on the v2.0 product roadmap** as an opt-in for paid tiers.
 Once shipped, that mode will move the decapsulation key to your device and remove Qpher's ability to access content even with operator access.
 We will publish a separate ADR and updated Privacy Policy section before that capability ships. - App Store Privacy Nutrition Label: per Apple's guidance for apps using end-to-end-style encryption-at-rest where the service operator does not normally access content, we exclude document content from the "User Content" category in the App Store metadata.
 The metadata sidecar described above (filename, size, algorithm) is collected and disclosed in Section 3.

 7. Data Retention